On the eigenproblem for Gaussian bridges: The main result

 \begin{rem}\

-{\bf a.} The eigenvalues of the fBm and its bridge differ by a constant shift in the second order asymptotic term
+{\bf a.} The eigenvalues of the fBm and its bridge differ by a constant shift in the second order asymptotic term of the corresponding ``frequencies'',

-which reduces to the familiar constant $\pi/2$ for $H=\frac 12$, the standard Brownian case.
-The residuals in $\nu_n$ and $\widetilde \nu_n$ differ by the $\log n$ factor, which may well be an artifact of the approach.
+It reduces to the familiar constant $\frac 1 2$ in the standard Brownian case $H=\frac 1 2$, cf. \eqref{eigBm} and \eqref{eigBb}.
+The residuals in \eqref{phin} and \eqref{tildephin} differ by the $\log n$ factor, which may well be an artifact of the approach.

 {\bf b.} The eigenfunctions of the bridge inherit the oscillatory term in \eqref{tildephin} from the corresponding term of the base process \eqref{phin}, however, with a frequency shift.
-A more complicated modification occurs in the integral terms, which are responsible for the boundary layer: their contribution is asymptotically negligible away from the endpoints of the interval, but is persistent near the boundary.
+Another modification occurs in the integral terms, which are responsible for the boundary layer: their contribution is asymptotically negligible away from the endpoints of the interval, but is persistent near the boundary.
 For the base process, these terms force the eigenfunctions to vanish at $t=0$ and approach the alternating values \eqref{bndp} at $t=1$; for the bridge, they push the eigenfunctions to zero at both endpoints.
-Consequently the change is more significant near 1 than near the origin.
-Tracking back the definitions of all the functions involved, it can be seen that the boundary layer vanishes for $H=\frac 1 2$ and the leading asymptotic term in \eqref{tildephin} reduces to the familiar formula \eqref{eigBb} for the standard Brownian motion.
+Tracing back the definitions of all the functions involved, it can also be seen that the boundary layer vanishes for $H=\frac 1 2$ and the leading asymptotic term in \eqref{tildephin} reduces to the familiar formula \eqref{eigBb} for the standard Brownian bridge.